aroberge/reeborg-world-creation/extending/just-the-path-please.md

    put("invisible")   # instead of put() since Reeborg carries tokens as well
    ```

-   Also, we use the following setting to not draw the number of object at a given location, thus giving no indication that Reeborg is putting down an object.
+   Also, we use the following setting to not draw the number of objects at a given location, thus giving no indication that Reeborg is putting down an object.

    ```python
    RUR.state.do_not_draw_info = True